podvistorcheto/Milestone-3/README.md

 In the last field input before sending the recipe the user needs to confirm that had cooked the recipe.
 Many test users have found this feature nice to have as it prompts some self-accountability in the user.

-After the upload the recipe is listed in the Recipes section.
+After the upload, the recipe is listed in the Recipes section.
 There each recipe has own card consistent with the sample recipe card included in the landing page.
 There are two levels of interaction there.
 First one get you acquinted with the card by pictire uploaded in the form with buttons to find more.
 Second level triggers the actual recipe with the instructions and the details needed.